 Many job-search cold emails and cover letters that ask for a meeting or an interview are not even read by the recipient.
 The email subject line doesn’t resonate, or the content is too dense or irrelevant to the reader.
 Clients who have applied the following nine rules, however, have seen big improvements in their email response rates.

 People are usually too busy to take the time to read through a long, dense email.
 Don’t model your email after what you learned in your Classic Literature class.
 The approach for business writing is to make your email a quick, easy read by applying these formatting techniques:

 - Use short paragraphs– no more than seven lines in any one paragraph (using an 8.5×11 Word document, Arial 11 font as a guide).
 Less than seven lines is better.

-- Use bold-face and/or underlining of key phrases to bring them out.
+- Bold-face and/or underline of key phrases to bring them out.
 Make sure you use this technique sparingly– too much bolding or underlining will defeat the purpose and look terrible.

-Rule #3: Always include your correspondence in the body of the email, as people don’t like to open email attachments, especially from strangers!
+Rule #2: Always include your correspondence in the body of the email, as people don’t like to open email attachments, especially from those they don’t know.

-- Your article about Database Marketing in AdWeek
+- Your article about Marketing Analytics in AdWeek

 - Referred by Susan Smith, re: Latin American expansion